skrey/yellow-extensions/source/help/en/how-to-adjust-system.md

     ImageDefaultAlt: Image without description
     media/images/photo.jpg: This is an example image

-You can define the language settings here, for example the date format.
-Language settings consist of `Language` and other settings.
-You can copy the [default settings from language files](https://github.com/datenstrom/yellow-extensions/blob/master/source/english/english.txt) and paste them into this file.
-You can also add your own language settings, for example image captions.
+You can define the language settings here.
+A language consist of `Language` and other settings.
+You can copy the [default settings from language files](https://github.com/datenstrom/yellow-extensions/blob/master/source/english/english.txt) and paste them into the configuration file.
+You can also add your own language settings to the configuration file, for example image captions.

 ## Page settings